shabbychef/BWStest/README.md

 <img src="github_extra/figure/murakami_fig_two_A-1.png" title="plot of chunk murakami_fig_two_A" alt="plot of chunk murakami_fig_two_A" width="700px" height="500px" />

 Now we consider figure2B, with two samples of equal size from the normal distribution with zero mean, but different standard deviations.
-Neuhauser's test is nearly useless here because the means of the populations are equal.
+Neuhäuser's test is nearly useless here because the means of the populations are equal.
 Murakami 3, 4, and 5 are the most powerful, followed by BWS.